 C- 2 PROCEDURE

-C -2.1 Oxidize the oil as prescribed in IS 1448 (Part 65).
-Weigh about 10 g of the well stirred oxidized oil accurate to the nearest 0.1 g, in a 250 ml conical flask, add 100 ml of petroleum hydrocarbon solvent and after thorough mixing allow it to stand in the dark for 16 h – 24 h.
+Oxidize the oil as prescribed in IS 1448 (Part 65).
+Weigh about 10 g of the well stirred oxidized oil accurate to the nearest 0.1 g, in a 250 ml conical flask, add 100 ml of petroleum hydrocarbon solvent and after thorough mixing allow it to stand in the dark for 16 h to 24 h.
 Decant the clear liquid in the conical flask through an accurately weighed whatman filter paper (No. 40) or equivalent, which was previously dried at 95 ºC to 100 ºC.
 Care should be taken to prevent the sludge from coming to the filter paper at this stage.
 Wash the insoluble in the flask twice by decantation, using 75 ml of petroleum hydrocarbon solvent in each operation.
 Wash the insolubles on the filter paper using more petroleum hydrocarbon solvent and finally wash it on the filter paper until it is free from oil.
 Transfer the filter paper with the insoluble to an oven maintained at 95 ºC to 100 ºC and dry it to constant mass.

-C-2.1.1 Express the mass of insolubles as a percentage of the mass of the oxidized oil taken for the test.
+Express the mass of insolubles as a percentage of the mass of the oxidized oil taken for the test.

 ANNEX D